green-engineering/carbon-hack-24/README.md

         - name: carbon-hack-24-app
           env:
             - name: NODE_TLS_REJECT_UNAUTHORIZED # This value is here to ignore certificates, in the case where you are using test clusters and certs
-              value: "0"                         # It is highly reccomended to not set this in any production case and import the propper root certs to your container
+              value: "0"                         # It is highly recommended to not set this in any production case and import the proper root certs to your container
           image: 'ch24/prom-exporter-server:latest' # update this
           imagePullPolicy: IfNotPresent
 ```